 Object Description

-Username The name identifying the user.
+• Username The name identifying the user.

 Maximum length: 32 characters;

 Maximum number of users: 8

 Password Type The password type for the user.

-Password Enter the user's new password here.
+• Password Enter the user's new password here.

-(Range: 0-32 characters plain text, case sensitive)
+(Password range: The password must contain 8-32 characters, including upper

+case, lower case, numerals and other symbols.
+Please note, spaces (blanks) are

+not accepted.)

 Retype Password Please enter the user's new password here again to confirm.

 Privilege Type The privilege type for the user.

 Options:

-• Admin
+Admin

 • User

-Other